What Is the New Car Loan Interest Deduction and Do You Qualify?

 Don't delay decisions hoping for better rules.
 Use the benefit available today.
 If you're planning a vehicle purchase that qualifies, make the purchase and claim the deduction according to current law.

-The new auto loan interest deduction rewards buyers who finance qualifying vehicles during a specific four-year window.
+The new car loan interest deduction rewards buyers who finance qualifying vehicles during a specific four-year window.
 Calculate whether you qualify, understand your potential tax savings, and decide if buying now fits your financial situation.
 The deduction improves the economics of vehicle financing - but it shouldn't drive purchases you weren't already planning.

 Contact us today to get started.